bogdanim36/project-manager/README.md

  <h2>Installing and run project</h2>
 <br>  01.
 Clone this repository.
 <br>  02.
+Run npm run install-all script in root folder for install all packages in root, client and server folder.
+<br>  03.
 Create database with src/scripts/init-db.sql.
 <br>  04.
 Create tables with src/scripts/create-tables.sql
 <br>  05.
 Change extends in root tslint.json to you general tslint.json file, or delete extends.
 <br>  06.
 Change server port in src/server/src/ConfigApi.ts and in src/client/proxy.conf.json to the desired one or in packages scripts.
 <br>  07.
 Change angular dev server port in src/client/angular.json, serve.port to the desired one.
-<br>  07.
-Run nmp run install-all script in root folder for install all packages in root, client and server folder.
 <br>  08.
 Run npm server:build-dev.
 This will create dist/server.js
 <br>  09.
 Run npm server:start-dev.
 This will start nodeJs api server.
 <br>  10.
 Run npm client:start-dev.
 This will run ng serve with proxy config (src/client/proxy.conf.json).
 <br>  11.
 View app on http://localhost:4201
 <br>  12.
-For production build run gulp build-prod.
+For production build run npm run build-prod.
 This will run build for client and server side and copy source files in dist folder.
 <br>  13.
 Test production with Server:start-prod and Client:start-prod npm scripts.